Bright Health Precinct | Alpine Health

 Is this a cost-cutting exercise, will you still employ the same number of people?

 There will be no decrease in funding with any proposal we develop.
-Rather, we are planning for our services to increase, including in in-home care and hospital care.
+Rather, we are planning for our services to increase, including in-home care and hospital care.
 Our services in residential aged care will increasingly be directed to high care, which takes a significantly higher level of staffing and resources.

 What is wrong with the provision of aged care services in Bright?